Interestingly enough, most of the serial killers that we know of were born during the month of November.

 - Thursday had 8.

-- Finally, Friday came in bottom at 5.
+- Finally, Friday came in last at 5.

 As you can see, Tuesday came out on top of both lists.
 However, Friday dropped to last once we limited the list to US-based serial killers.

 Does all of this mean that people who are born on a Tuesday in November are more likely to become serial killers?
 Of course not.
 As we pointed out above, these statistics are not to be taken too seriously.
 This was merely a fun exercise.
 Nothing more.